-- In Alan Dean Foster's To The Vanishing Point, Burnfingers Begay can deal with the shifting realities matter-of-factly because he's already crazy.
+- In To the Vanishing Point, Burnfingers Begay can deal with the shifting realities matter-of-factly because he's already crazy.

 - The Magic: The Gathering novel Final Sacrifice involves a Mind-Control Device in the form of a helmet that lets a wizard summon and control another wizard the same way wizards can summon and control ordinary creatures.
 (Interestingly, this novel was written long before the card Mindslaver was printed.)
 The druid Greensleeves, having once been insane, finds the effects of the helmet to be similar to the insanity she conquered and is able to ignore its commands - and is also able to access the vast amounts of information stored in it.